Footjob

 A footjob is a non-penetrative sexual practice with the feet that involves one's feet being rubbed on a partner in order to induce sexual excitement, stimulation or orgasm.
+It can involve using one or both feet, or the toes in a massaging motion.
 In some cases it can be part of a foot fetish.

-Footjobs are most often performed on penises, with one partner using their feet or toes to stroke or rub the other partner's genital area.
-The term footjob may also refer to the practice of using one's feet or toes to caress a partner's breasts or vulva.
+Footjobs are most often performed on penises, with one partner using their foot or toes to stroke or rub the other partner's genital area.
+The term footjob may also refer to the practice of using one's foot or toes to caress a partner's vulva or anus.